najemv/sensorimotor_adaptation_in_virtual_reality/README.md

 path.
 - `Assets/Scenes` contains created Scenes.

-The `build` folder contains the following files:
+The `FinalApp` folder contains the following files:
 - `SensorimotorAdaptation.apk` installer for installing the
 application on Oculus Quest 2 headset.
 - `settings.xml` with some predefined sequences.
 It contains the